 Enjoy spectacular views of the famed Golden Gate Bridge while you and your pooch explore the coast at Baker Beach, a one-mile-long ribbon of sand tucked below the rugged cliffs along the Presidio’s western shoreline.
 While the views here are hard to beat, it’s also difficult to escape the crowds, so if you’re craving solitude, this popular beach may not be the spot for you.
-But Baker Beach is certainly a top choice for San Francisco residents in need of some refreshing ocean air on a warm summer afternoon; just make sure to arrive early in the day to snag a parking spot.
+But Baker Beach is certainly a top choice for San Francisco visitors and residents in need of some refreshing ocean air on a warm summer afternoon; just make sure to arrive early in the day to snag a parking spot.
 Pups are permitted off-leash if you’re north of Lobos Creek, but they must be on a leash south of Lobos Creek.

-To take in more vistas of the Golden Gate, Alcatraz, and Marin, Crissy Field is a scenic perch with a dog-friendly beach that attracts droves on the weekends.
-Find a spot on the sand, then let your water-loving pup splash and frolic in the surf while you lay out on a beach blanket with a good book.
+To take in more vistas of the Golden Gate, Alcatraz, and Marin, Crissy Field is a scenic perch with a dog-friendly beach that attracts crowds on the weekends.
+Find a spot on the sand, then let your water-loving pooch splash and frolic in the surf while you lay out on a beach blanket with a good book.
 After Fido’s had his fun, rinse him off in the convenient doggy shower area located next to the restrooms before loading him in the car.
 The hardest part will be convincing him to get in there to go home!

 Widely considered San Francisco’s mini Big Sur, this former military fortress boasts breathtaking ocean vistas, rolling sand dunes, and fragrant eucalyptus groves—serving as a scenic escape for city slickers, particularly those with four-legged roommates.
 Walk through ruins and along the shore with Fido, who is free to wander off-leash, as you watch the waves crash against the golden sands.
 Spend the afternoon by the water, then venture up to the bluffs to meander along the various coastal trails overlooking the beach.
 Linger until the sun starts to sink into the horizon—and watch the hang-gliders and parasailers soaring overhead—to end the day with your dog on a beautiful note.